Bd. Min. 1-19-01; Amended 11-29-07; Amended 4-12-13; Amended 4-27-17; Amended 2-6-20.

 - Tenured Faculty Members.
 Tenured faculty have proven their ability to contribute significantly in their discipline and to work independently and productively in their field.
 In this document we affirm and strongly defend the importance of tenure at the University of Missouri.
 By fostering creativity and protecting academic freedom, tenure safeguards faculty from unfair dismissal based on arbitrary or discriminatory practices, thus encouraging the constant search for truth that is the hallmark of the University.
 Under this policy or any other university policy, academic tenure should be revoked only with just cause, and may only be done in accordance with the Collected Rules and Regulations of the University, section 310.020.C.1.
 However, tenure does not protect faculty from the consequences of not performing satisfactorily their duties to the University.
 It is in the best interest of the faculty as a whole to ensure that each faculty member contributes fully to the institution throughout that individual's career.

-- Performance Review of Tenured Faculty Not Holding Full-Time Administrative Positions
+- Performance Review of Tenured Faculty Not Holding Primarily Administrative or Department Chair Positions

 - The tenured faculty of each department or unit will develop and publish standards for satisfactory performance which include minimum standards for teaching, research, and service as well as general principles for determining an overall satisfactory performance.
 They will be reviewed as part of the five-year program review.
 These standards are intended for use over the five-year time period covered by the post-tenure review (see B.1.c. below).

-- Every tenured faculty member, including those with part-time administrative positions, will submit a signed annual report describing her/his activities in research, teaching and service.
+- Every tenured faculty member, except department chairs and those whose positions are primarily administrative (as defined in their appointment letter), will submit a signed annual report describing their activities in research, teaching and service.
 The annual performance review will cover the performance for the past year.
 In addition, the chair and faculty member will discuss plans for the coming year in order to establish the workload distribution for the coming year or for multiple years up to the five-year post-tenure review (see CRR 310.080.C).
 The annual report will be reviewed by the chair or evaluation committee of the unit following normal unit practices.
 In this document the term chair will be used to mean the appropriate unit director (e.g., chair, unit administrator, area coordinator, etc.).
 Chairs will be reviewed annually by the dean according to the standards described in B.1.a.
 Using the unit standards for the annual performance review (described in B.1.a), and taking into consideration the faculty member's workload distribution (described in CRR 310.080.C.), the activities of the faculty member will be rated as satisfactory or unsatisfactory in research, teaching and service, and an overall evaluation of satisfactory or unsatisfactory will be provided.
 The faculty member will receive this information in a written evaluation.
 The faculty member will sign the written evaluation to acknowledge its receipt and may provide a written response to the evaluation.
 A copy of this signed evaluation will be provided to the faculty member by the chair within a month after the faculty member has signed the evaluation.

 - If a faculty member receives an unsatisfactory evaluation in any category, there must be a face-to-face discussion of the evaluation between the faculty member and the chair to create a plan for achieving satisfactory evaluations.
 This may involve changing the faculty member's workload distribution (see CRR 310.080.C).
 One unsatisfactory evaluation in either teaching or research (or any major area of assignment) will result in an overall unsatisfactory evaluation.
 If the chair or evaluation committee has significant concerns about only one category, but determines that overall the faculty member has met the department standards, then the chair or committee may assign an overall satisfactory with warning and create an improvement plan to address the concern.
 The improvement plan will specify both the standards that the faculty member will achieve and the support that the department and/or other units will provide to the faculty member.
 If the unsatisfactory evaluation is in the teaching category, the chair will refer the faculty member to the campus unit responsible for fostering teaching excellence, and the faculty member must work with that unit to improve pedagogical methods.
 The improvement plan will be attached to the signed annual performance evaluation.
 If the faculty member disputes an overall unsatisfactory evaluation, the dean will review the evaluation and decide whether to affirm the evaluation or return it to the department chair for revision.
 In the succeeding annual performance review, failure to meet the standards set out in the plan will result in an overall unsatisfactory evaluation.